• Disease Overview

 • Multiple nodules

-• Nodules and bronchiectasis occurring in the same lobe, often the right middle lobe and lingula
+• Nodules and bronchiectasis, particularly in the right middle lobe or lingula

 • Two separate sputum cultures or one bronchoscopic culture positive for NTM infection

-• Lung biopsy showing granulomatous inflammation or positive AFB staining and positive culture for NTM
+• A lung biopsy showing granulomatous inflammation or positive acid-fast bacilli (AFB) staining and positive NTM culture

 • < Previous section